BourneSuper/matrix/README.md

 [![996.icu](https://img.shields.io/badge/link-996.icu-red.svg)](https://996.icu)

 # Matrix
 Matrix is a PHP extension.
-It can do parallel computing based on CUDA.
+It can do parallel computing based on CUDA.<br/>
 Why should we use GPU to do cumputation ?
 Because it can run 1000+ times faster than CPU when solve a parallel cumputation.<br/>
 What's more, neural network of AI are full of cumputation of matrix , so it can be helpful.